rdex999/CaffeineAddict/README.md

 ./main
 ```
 ### For Windows:
-in the folder "CaffeineAddict-Windows" there is a main.exe file, just launch that.
+in the folder "CaffeineAddict-Windows" there is a "main.exe" file, just launch that.